-The Association Agreement has been ratified by the Republic of Moldova on July 2, 2014.
-Entry into force of the Association Agreement is pending, subject to ratification by the national parliaments of the EU member states.
+The Association Agreement was ratified by the Republic of Moldova on July 2, 2014 and entered into force on July 1, 2016.

 Domestic laws

 Core provisions

 Insurance business is primarily regulated through the Law on Insurance No. 407 dated December 21, 2006 (the "Insurance Law") and the Law on Compulsory Motor Third Party Liability Insurance No. 414 dated December 22, 2006.
 Core provisions of the insurance legislation refer to the following: